CenturyLinkCloud/APIDocs/Firewall Policies/create-cross-dc-firewall-policy.md

   "contentIsHTML": false
 }}}

-Creates a firewall policy for a given account between networks in different data centers ("cross data center firewall policy").
+Creates a firewall policy for a given account, between networks in different data centers ("cross data center firewall policy").
 Calls to this operation must include a token acquired from the authentication endpoint.
 See the [Login API](https://www.ctl.io/api-docs/v2/#authentication-login) for information on acquiring this token.

 ### When to Use It